Lake Region Takes Root

 - Donate money or extra/unused gardening tools/supplies or equipment

 Following are some of the needs identified for the Community Garden project.
+PEOPLE/VOLUNTEERS ARE OUR #1 NEED!
 This project presents a great opportunity for youth groups, service clubs, organizations and individuals to be a part of an amazing community impact project.

 - Lawn Tractor and Tiller